Digital leadership is the ability to lead people, build trust, and drive growth in a world shaped by digital technology.

 Digital leaders choose a clear point of view and reinforce it over time.
 They become known for something specific, which makes them easier to trust and easier to recommend.

-Authenticity shows up as:
+Growth shows up as:

 Digital Leadership Is Not About Technology Alone